sharktrexer/Snake_Game/README.md

 ### Known Bugs:
 - Pressing 2 keys at once can make the snake reverse it's direction, causing non-intended game overs.
+- Sometimes fruits spawn on top of each other on on the snake
+- Snake moves weirdly upon starting the game up